Jacksonville Riverwalks: Southbank

 The first section of the Riverwalk opened on the Downtown Southbank on November 8, 1985.
 It was intended as a venue where tourists and local residents alike could view the beauty of the river and the skyline of the city.
-On a sunny day, the view from the walk includes shimmering water, shiny buildings, sailboats & speedboats.
+On a sunny day, the view from the walk includes shimmering water, shiny buildings, sailboats and speedboats.
 The 1.2 mi walk was designed by Perkins & Perkins Architects to be a festive waterfront public space linking Friendship Fountain and Harbormasters Restaurant (now River City Brewing Co.) with hotels and office buildings east of the Main Street Bridge.
 Friendship Park Fountain was built in 1965 and became one of the most recognizable landmarks in the city.
 A graphic system was developed and, included banners, kiosks and signage to provide visitors with clear and legible information, as well as reinforce the warm and lively image of the riverwalk.

 A few of the project were built but scaled back.
 The St. Johns Wharf was a planned open-air marketplace to be built over the river adjacent to the Wyndham Hotel.
 A few shops were built along the riverwalk, but the wharf was never constructed.
 Four open air pavilions were planned and projected to include concessions and restroom facilities. only two were constructed.
 The Ship Museum, an attraction to emphasize the historic relationship between the city and the river; projected to include floating ship exhibits, was scaled back to the current Jacksonville Maritime Museum, now closed.
 Multiple projects did not come to fruition.
 The Grove, a raised grass seating area shaded by a grove of palm trees; The Pyramid, an outdoor structure with terraced seating area for special events; An Aquarium located south of the maritime museum, facing Friendship Fountain, which would showcase local freshwater and saltwater marine life; A Great Lawn for recreation and relaxation; A sidewalk café under the bridge that would link both sides of riverwalk; A 3,000-seat open-air amphitheater with bandstand and theatrical lighting, built out into the river that would be used for public concerts, ballets, festivals and school graduations.